 Where You Can Find Our St. Paul Office

-Attorney John Arechigo has a passion for criminal defense in St. Paul, MN.
-John received his J.D., from Hamline University School of Law and also carries a Bachelor of Arts from, The University of Minnesota.
-John was named Attorney of the Year for 2019 by Minnesota Lawyer.
-Additionally, John was also named as a 2019 Rising Star and was selected to Minnesota Super Lawyers in 2021.
+Attorney John Arechigo has a passion for criminal defense.
+John received his J.D. from Hamline University School of Law in 2006 and also carries a Bachelor of Arts from The University of Minnesota.
+John was named Attorney of the Year in 2015 and 2019 by Minnesota Lawyer.
+Additionally, John was also named as a Rising Star from 2017–2019 and has been selected to Minnesota Super Lawyers from 2021–2024.
 He devotes nearly 100% of his practice to defending individuals charged with a crime.